grype/SwiftBeacon/Documentation/Creating Custom Signals.md

 ```

-All of this is captured in (this snippet)[https://github.com/grype/SwiftBeacon/blob/master/Xcode/Snippets/MakeSignal.swift], which you can easily add to XCode.
+All of this is captured in [this snippet](https://github.com/grype/SwiftBeacon/blob/master/Xcode/Snippets/MakeSignal.swift), which you can easily add to XCode.